This site uses cookies to store information on your computer. Learn more about these cookies, and how to opt out of them. Find out more

 After many years of being out of use, the former police HQ (CID) building on Bridewell Island in Central Bristol has been renovated and is now the new YMCA Bristol hostel.
 John Perkins Construction carried out the work along with Ferguson Mann Architects and assistance from the Bristol City Council Conservation Team.
 Preserving the beauty of this Grade II Listed Building, which dates back to 1928, was paramount although it was vital that the completed building offered a modern specification for 21st century living.
 Clement Windows Group were selected to provide the new steel windows.

-New steel windows for Norwich Town Hall
+New metal windows for Norwich Town Hall

-New steel windows for Norwich Town Hall
+New metal windows for Norwich Town Hall

 Clement Windows Group